rune-encoder/Portfolio-v1/README.md

 This is a portfolio made with love, sweat, and tears from yours truly.

 This webpage was built to be an online portfolio to showcase my personal coding projects.
-It's purpose is to help potential employers or businesses get to know more about me.
+Its purpose is to help potential employers or businesses get to know more about me.

 ## Installation